TN 55 (01-18)

 Five months ago, Mrs. Cynthia Williams had to stop working due to a disabling condition.
 Today, she filed for SSI benefits.
 She reported as her only income a $300 monthly disability check from her former employer.
 Mrs. Williams lives with her unemployed husband and their three young children, none of whom has any income.
 The family receives food stamps worth $150 each month.

-The couple has no bank accounts.
-Monthly mortgage payments are $575.
+The couple has no bank accounts and they own their own home.
+Their monthly mortgage payments are $575.